-The proposal to amalgamate the schools is underpinned by the intention of the Governing Body of the Junior School and the Council, with the support of the Governing Board of Grange Park Nursery and Infant School in line with the Hillingdon Council policy, to further improve the quality of provision already in place at both schools by ensuring a consistent and continuous approach to teaching and learning throughout children's time at Grange Park.
+The proposal to amalgamate the schools is underpinned by the intention of the Council to further improve the quality of provision already in place at both schools by ensuring a consistent and continuous approach to teaching and learning throughout children's time at Harefield.
 It will also enable the Governing Body, Headteacher and staff to plan pastoral support for pupils from Nursery to Year 6.
 Finally, the proposal will enable the two schools to merge and strengthen their community links and to build on the extended school programmes in place in both schools.